'It wasn't done': Cricket great Jeremy Coney fires up over shambolic Black Caps

 "They'll go back [home to face India] with not much confidence."

-The Black Caps are currently staring down the barrel of being whitewashed 3-0 in the test series.
+Coney was speaking shortly before the Black Caps were whitewashed 3-0 in the test series, after losing the third clash at the SCG by 279 runs.

-A victory will give Australia a perfect home record this summer after they thrashed a hapless Pakistan 3-0 at home.
+The victory meant Australia have achieved a perfect home record this summer after they had earlier thrashed an equally hapless Pakistan 3-0.

 And while Australia is undoubtedly one of the best sides in the world, Coney believes Cricket Australia needs to do more to accommodate touring sides in a bid to make them competitive.